 Infertility often manifests as suffering and trouble in life.
 Not having a child is one of the social crises that can destroy the heart of the family (1).
 Infertility in many societies, including Islamic countries, has social and cultural dimensions.
-In many families, infertility may stressful experiences cause and serious psychological problems (2).
-Islam also acknowledges that infertility is an important problem.
+In many families, infertility may stressful experiences and serious (2). psychological problems Islam acknowledges that infertility is an important problem.
 Attempts to treat infertility are not only permissible but encouraged by Islam (3).
 In the Holy Qur'an (Muslim's holy book), there are various verses on fertility issues and some jurisprudential doctrines regarding pregnancy and childbirth, as well as the sufferings that mothers bear during pregnancy, childbirth, and breastfeeding, resulting in mothers having rights over their children (4).
 In the Our'an and jurisprudential sources, marriage, family and reproduction are very important.
 The Holy Qur'an talks about having children in Surah al-Nisa in versus 1 and other surahs of the Qur'an.
-In hadith sources, (The speech of the infallible Muslim imams)having children is one of the most important results and motivations of
+In hadith sources, (The speech of the infallible Muslim imams)having children is one of the most important results and motivations of marriage, especially permanent marriage (5), so that if husband or wife suffer from some diseases that prevent them from having children, Islam has allowed the dissolution of the marriage contract.
+Islam recommends the treatment of every disease, as the Prophet of Islam (PBUH: Peace Be upon Him (Muslims say or write the phrase to get Allah's blessings for the prophet) said, "Allah has created a cure for every disease.
+Some cures are known, others are not."
+As a result, a family can try to overcome not having children without opposition to Shia jurisprudences laws, among which is the use of assisted reproduction techniques (ARTs) by a married couple (6).

-Corresponding author Fatemeh Ghodrati, Assistant Professor, Department of Islamic Jurisprudence and Law, Hazrat-e- Masoumeh University.
+^{} Corresponding author Fatemeh Ghodrati, Assistant Professor, Department of Islamic Jurisprudence and Law, Hazrat-e- Masoumeh University.
 Qom, Iran.
 Tel; 09171193365; Email: fatima.arta2@gmail.com